Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 ### 1.Boxing

-The module responsible for converting between different parallelism properties of logical tensor.
+The module responsible for converting between different parallelism attributes of logical tensor.
 We called it  **Boxing**.

 Such as: When the op of upstream and downstream has different parallelism feature (such as parallelism number different).
 OneFlow will use Boxing to automatic process the data conversion and transmission.